sgumirov/mailspider/README.md

 # Plugins

-For plugins developer notes please refer to com.gumirov.shamil.partsib.plugins.Plugin interface for details (see javadoc or source).
+For plugins developer notes please refer to 'com.gumirov.shamil.partsib.plugins.Plugin' interface for details (see javadoc or source).

 # Configuration